Alternatives to

 Why look for an alternative to Asana?

-Limits on complex projects
+Limits with complex projects

-Costs that increase rapidly
+Costs that rise quickly

 A lack of customisation for certain professions